supertypeai/articles/articles/fear-greed-index-part3.md

     4. Execute request repeatedly with different start and end date until the maximum past date is reached with the Supabase client.

-    5. Parse the JSON responses into Pandas DataFrame, and return the final result
+    5. Parse the JSON responses into Pandas DataFrame, and return the final result.

-2. ### Indonesian Bonds Data:
+2. ### <a name="indonesian-bonds-data-1">Indonesian Bonds Data</a>:
     As we have discussed in the [Indonesian Bonds Data](#indonesian-bonds-data) section, there are two data sources used initially for the data pipeline.
 Each has its own API, which will be discussed separately below.

     `fetch_bonds_rate(timeframe: int, force_refresh: bool)`